Sandyhsy/Database_Management_System/README.md

 The website must include features for browsing, searching, deleting, and adding.

 ## Implementation Concept
-My theme is a website that introduces cat breeds, including information on common genetic diseases in cats and a directory of animal hospitals across Taiwan for users to explore.
-On the user interface, visitors can search for cat breeds and inquire about the locations of animal hospitals.
-On the admin interface, there are functionalities to search for cat breeds.
-Additionally, administrators can add or delete information about cat breeds and animal hospitals, facilitating easy updates to the website.
+The focus of my website revolves around the presentation of various cat breeds, accompanied by comprehensive details regarding prevalent genetic diseases in cats.
+Moreover, it encompasses a directory of animal hospitals situated across Taiwan, enabling users to delve into this realm.
+The user interface offers visitors the convenience of searching for specific cat breeds and inquiring about the whereabouts of animal hospitals.
+Conversely, the admin interface provides administrators with the ability to conduct searches for cat breeds.
+Furthermore, administrators possess the authority to effortlessly incorporate or remove information about cat breeds and animal hospitals, thereby facilitating seamless updates to the website.

 ## Web Design Explanation Video
 Video Link: https://youtu.be/qtAgQeXKyII